lumeland/blog/posts/lume-3.3.0.md

 As you can see, it's possible to use aliases to other variables (i.e. `app.name` is an alias to `title`).
-The plugin will generate the manifest file and the icons in different sizes using `favicon.svg` as the input image.
+The plugin will generate the manifest file and the icons in different sizes using the `favicon.svg` file as the input image.

 PWA can have shortcuts (additional pages shown in a submenu).
 Use the `shortcut` variable in other pages to add shortcuts to your application: